Dish, Cogent specify demands for concessions in AT&T-DirecTV merger

-WASHINGTON Dish Network Corp (DISH.O), Cogent Communications Holdings Inc (CCOI.O) and advocacy groups are asking U.S. regulators to restrict AT&T Inc's (T.N) power over online video and other content as part of its proposed purchase of DirecTV DTV.O.
+WASHINGTON May 13 Dish Network Corp, Cogent Communications Holdings Inc and advocacy groups are asking U.S. regulators to restrict AT&T Inc's power over online video and other content as part of its proposed purchase of DirecTV.

 The group of critics of the pending $48.5 billion acquisition met with a large team of officials at the Federal Communications Commission, including the top merger reviewers, on May 8 and laid out the most detailed yet demands for potential conditions to the deal, disclosed in a filing on Wednesday.